KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

 Unit testing `GetHttpStorageClient` extension method was hard and the test had some limitations.
 But unit testing code that uses `GetHttpStorageClient` is impossible.
 We cannot mock the creation of `Bootstrapper` object as it is created directly in the extension method body.
 Current implementation of `GetHttpStorageClient` makes unit testing of its consumers impossible.
-This impact is huge and negative. `GetHttpStorageClient` is mighty villain indeed.
+Imagine a situation in `GetHttpStorageClient` is used in several other components.
+Now you do not have only one place which is hard to test.
+You have several different components which cannot be tested and defects can slip through very easily.
+Mighty villain achieved it only with one line of code!

 ## Wrap up

 You have seen some examples of extension methods, how they can be tested, and how they impact testability of a code in which they are consumed.
 If you want to write extension methods which are always good citizens following rules are for you:

 - keep your extension methods simple - they should not be complicated
+- remember that extension method cannot be mocked - unit tests for class which is using it will test both this class logic and extension method's logic
 - create extension methods to enrich types not to alter their behavior
 - do not create a new object inside extension methods
 - remember about code which will be using it - if you will be able to unit test it means you've done a great job